christianjann/gpui-archviz/README.md

 ```
 ## Known issues
 - When maximizing the window the cursor stays in resize mode outside the original window area until first manual resize of the window
-- Sometimes the draping cursor is stuck at dragging, what helps is a right or middle click of the mouse
+- Sometimes the dragging cursor is stuck at dragging, what helps is a right or middle click of the mouse

 ## License